richelbilderbeek/K3OpEenRij/README.md

 # Value of project

-Assuming Dutch minimum wages, using David A. Wheeler's 'SLOCCount': see [the K3-Op-Een-Rij SLOCCount].
+Assuming Dutch minimum wages, using David A. Wheeler's 'SLOCCount': see [the K3-Op-Een-Rij SLOCCount](K3OpEenRijSloccount.txt).

 # Screenshot archive